Toggle Mobile

 Guide Bookings Manager

 He’s fished for a variety of saltwater and freshwater species and is knowledgeable about both freshwater and saltwater tackle and flies.
-Logan has been working in professional kitchens for 10 years prior to joining Yellowstone Angler, so you can be sure that you’re streamside lunch on guided float trips will be second to none!
-In the winter, (which is about the only time you won’t see Logan on the water), he is an avid snowboarder at Bridger Bowl.
+Logan has been working in professional kitchens for 10 years prior to joining Yellowstone Angler, so if you need a restaurant/food recommendation Logan is your guy!
+When Logan is not on the water he is likely enjoying the outdoors with his wife Leah and son Arlo.
+He is also is an avid “knuckle dragger” at Bridger Bowl.
 In addition to being our guide booking manager, Logan is also responsible for the majority of the big fish landed by our shop staff.

 Justin Todd